wrzlbrmft/domains/README.md

   * Remove obsolete domain list entries
   * Remove unused exception list entries
 * Save optimized lists as new files
+* Check if a domain name would be whitelisted/blacklisted

 ## Download